 29 Jan Legacy Planning: It’s More Than Distributing Assets

 Similar to estate planning, legacy planning involves preparing for the future.
 However, unlike estate planning, which involves creating documents for the distribution of wealth and protection against the unforeseen, legacy planning is often only used to distribute assets.
 While legacy planning is ultimately about passing assets down to family members, it can be used for much more.
-With a little extra work, you can use your legacy plan to share family history and morals.
+With a little extra work, you can use your legacy plan to share family history and values.
 You can also make a lasting impact on your community by giving to charity.

 Share family history

 Your family is part of your legacy since those who survive you carry on the family name.
 You can help shape the legacy you pass down to your family through legacy planning.
 Sharing family history is one way to shape the legacy your family members carry on.
 Often times, family history is passed down orally.
 However, after a few generations, the stories of deceased family members are replaced, forgotten, or lost.
 One way to preserve your family’s history is by writing it down and including it in your legacy plan.
 Many people choose to include a letter to their family members in their estate planning documents.
 This type of letter is a great place to include family history.
 By including your family history in a letter, your family members will have a physical copy of their history to hold on to.
-The letter can be passed down from generation to generation, ensuring your legacy is well-protected.

 Stick to your morals